matter-labs/anvil-zksync/e2e-tests/README.md

-# Era Test Node E2E Tests project
+# anvil-zksync E2E Tests project

 This project is used for running e2e tests against `anvil-zksync`